The Top Medford Dentist: providing exceptional quality dental care in an honesty, compassionate and caring manner

 There are several types of crowns: full porcelain crowns or crowns made partially or fully with gold.

 If a full porcelain crown is being fabricated, you need only have one appointment.
 Abbett & Associates’ state-of-the-art CEREC® technology provides same-day treatment.
-To learn more about CEREC®, see above.
+To learn more about CEREC®, see below.

 When making porcelain forged to gold or a full gold crown, the crown procedure will require two appointments.
 Your first appointment will include taking several highly accurate molds (or impressions) that will be used to create your custom crown.
 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.